Diabetic papillopathy

-Diabetic papillopathy (also known as diabetic papillitis) is an ocular complication of diabetes mellitus characterized by optic disc swelling and edema of optic nerve head.
+Diabetic papillopathy (also known as diabetic papillitis) is a disease affecting the optic nerve of the eye.
+It is an ocular complication of diabetes mellitus characterized by optic disc swelling and edema of optic nerve head.
 The condition may affect both type 1 and type 2 diabetic patients.

+Presentation

+Although there is optic disc edema, unlike other optic neuropathies, diabetic papillopathy is usually an asymptomatic eye disease.
+Signs of optic neuropathy such as a RAPD and dyschromatopsia are also absent.
+In rare cases, mild blurring of vision or mild visual field defects may occur.

 Pathophysiology

 Diabetic papillopathy is a self-limiting disease that may affect both type 1 and type 2 diabetic patients.
 Unilateral or bilateral optic disc edema may occur.
 The exact etiology, pathogenesis and mechanism of the disc edema is unknown.
 Theories suggest that the dis edema is due to retinal vascular leakage into and surrounding the optic nerve and disruption of axoplasmic flow resulting from microvascular disease of the optic nerve head.
 Edema is seen in and around the optic nerve head also.
 Intraretinal hemorrhages and hard exudates may also be seen.

 Diagnosis

 Currently accepted criteria for diagnosis of diabetic papillopathy include: